Wadaboa/wadaboa.github.io/_posts/2020-02-19-euler-number.md

 ### Python implementation

 In this section I will present my personal implementation of the computation of the Euler number and on how to count the number of holes in each connected component in our image.
-The following scripts will use the open-source libraries `opencv` and `numpy`, without explicitely importing them.
+The following scripts will use the open-source libraries `opencv` and `numpy`, without explicitely importing them.<br>
 First of all, we have to define the bit quads as a _global dictionary_:

 ```python